UNITED STATES

 Dr. Gordon is based in the United States.

-Amounts reflect the full grant-date fair value of stock awards and stock options granted during the year computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
-We provide information regarding the assumptions used to calculate the value of all stock awards and option awards made to named executive officers in Note 8 to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+information regarding the assumptions used to calculate the value of all stock awards and option awards made to named executive officers in Note 8 to the consolidated financial statements included in our Annual Report on Form 10-K for the

 Amounts reported for 2021 represent annual bonuses paid based upon the achievement of our corporate objectives for the year.
 Refer to “—Narrative Disclosure to Summary Compensation Table—2021 Bonuses” below for additional information.